ProyectoIntegrador2018/pos/README.md

 ### Tech Stack and Development Tools

-The backend for the service is written in C#
+The backend for the service is written in C# with the use of .NET core.

-This is all we know for sure.

 ### Setup the project